spiral/docs/database/introspection.md

 }
 ```

-> Some types can be mapped incorrectly if the table was created outside migrations or ORM.
+> Some types can be mapped incorrectly if the table created outside migrations or ORM.

 You can find a complete list of available abstract types [here](/database/declaration.md).